 Bioavailability of Taking CBD Sublingually

 According to a book called “CBD: A Patient’s Guide to Medicinal Cannabis,” Moskowitz states the bioavailability rate is 6-20% and onset effect of 15-60 minutes.
 In one study, oral bioavailability ranged from 13-19%, and in another study, they found that it could go as high as 35%.
-Keep in mind that several factors contribute to the effectiveness, such as the quality of the CBD hemp extract and how long the person kept it under their tongue.
+Remember that several factors contribute to the effectiveness, such as the quality of the CBD hemp extract and how long the person kept it under their tongue.

 Ways of using tinctures: